Total TimePrep: 10 min. Cook: 10 min. + cooling

 - 2 tablespoons cornstarch

 - 1 can (14-1/2 ounces) pitted tart cherries

 - Vanilla ice cream

 - In a large saucepan, combine the sugar, cornstarch and salt.
 Drain cherries, reserving juice; set cherries aside.
 Stir cherry juice into cornstarch mixture until smooth.
 Bring to a boil over medium heat, stirring constantly.
-Cook and stir for 1-2 minutes or until thickened.
+Cook and stir until thickened, 1-2 minutes.

-- Remove from the heat; stir in the lemon juice and peel, extract and reserved cherries.
+- Remove from the heat; stir in the lemon juice and zest, extract and reserved cherries.
 Cool to room temperature.
 Serve with ice cream.
-Yield: 2 cups sauce.

 The lemon was a nice touch, but the canned tart cherries still tasted like a can of cherries to me.
 I was hoping that the add'l ingredients would really give it something special.
 It just didn't go over that well with my family.

 Feb 14, 2011

 I didn't actually make this, but will...I just wanted to add a little tidbit.
 There was a recipe in the 1961 First Edition of Betty Crocker that was for a Red Cherry-Banana Pie that I fixed every year for hubby's birthday (at his request) that was so similar to this recipe, but with an addition of 1/2 tsp cinnamon.
 It could add a little something extra to this one.
 The pie was made in a pre-baked crust with a layer of bananas on the bottom, the cherry sauce spread over them, and served with whipped topping.